Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

-A cleaner, healthier environment is important to Colgate not only because it’s the right thing to do, but also because it makes good business sense.
-We are committed to doing our part to help preserve the Earth’s finite resources and maintaining the well-being of our planet for generations to come.
+We are committed to acting responsibly and doing our part to help preserve the earth’s finite resources and maintaining the well-being of our planet.

 We Are Committed To Sustainability And Social Responsibility

 At Colgate, we bring the same sharp focus to sustainability that we apply to every aspect of our business.
 Colgate has always supported the principles of sustainability, and our core values - Caring, Global Teamwork and Continuous Improvement - guide our sustainability efforts.
 We focus our ambitions on Driving Social Impact, Helping Millions of Homes and Preserving our Environment.

-In addition, we are committed to achieving our global sustainability objective of ensuring that Colgate’s business grows consistently and responsibly and benefits those we serve, including our employees, our shareholders, our consumers, our customers and other stakeholders globally, while promoting the wellbeing of future generations.
+In addition, we are committed to achieving our global sustainability objective of ensuring that Colgate’s business grows consistently and responsibly and benefits all the stakeholders we serve, including our employees, our shareholders, our consumers, our customers, external partners and other stakeholders globally, while promoting the wellbeing of future generations.

-Over the past few years, our commitment to sustainability and social responsibility has increased as we have integrated these initiatives into our business operations and our strategic growth plan.
-This integrated approach has strengthened our sustainability and social responsibility initiatives and our business performance, helping us recruit and retain the best talent, enhancing our relationships with our stakeholders, and offering new opportunities for innovation.
+Over the past few years, our commitment to sustainability and social responsibility has increased as we have integrated these ambitions into our business operations and our strategic growth plan.
+This integrated approach has strengthened our sustainability and social responsibility impact and our business performance, helping us recruit and retain the best talent, enhancing our relationships with our stakeholders, and offering new opportunities for innovation.
 Perhaps most importantly, this commitment has excited and engaged Colgate people around the world.